B.Tech Aerospace Engineering

-- PEO1:Graduates will be competent to use their technical knowledge in solving engineering problems in the aerospace industries.
+- PEO1:Graduates will be competent to use their technical knowledge in solving engineering problems in Aerodynamics, Propulsion, Structures and Space dynamics.

-- PEO2:Graduates will demonstrate their skills in multi-disciplinary projects as an individual and as a team with high degree of professional ethics.
+- PEO2:Graduates will demonstrate their skills in multi-disciplinary projects utilizing modern tools as an individual and as a team with ethics.

-- PEO3:Graduates will engage in entrepreneurship and pursue postgraduate studies.
+- PEO3:Graduates will engage in aspiring careers, entrepreneurship or pursue higher studies.

 Program Specific Outcomes

 On completion of the B. Tech.
 Aerospace Engineering, the graduates will be able to